 2.1.5 Where it is applicable, you may wish to apply for legal aid.
 In the event that legal aid is not granted, you will be liable for our account charged in accordance with the above clauses.

 We will charge an Office Services Charge to recover some of our office overheads.
 We will separately charge an additional amount to recoup some of the LINZ licensing levies and additional work to comply with AML rules for customer due diligence (CDD).

 2.3 Disbursements and expenses

-2.3.1 In providing services we may incur disbursements or have to make payments to third parties on your behalf.
+In providing services we may incur disbursements or have to make payments to third parties on your behalf.
 We will charge for these as Disbursements in addition to our fee and these will be included in our invoice to you when the expense is incurred.
+For example, if we incur charges for searches, registration or legal forms we will itemise and bill you the actual costs.
 We may require an advance payment for the disbursements or expenses which we will be incurring on your behalf.

 2.4 GST (if any)

 Is payable by you on our fees and charges and unless otherwise stated all fees are plus GST.